Atauro

 Atauro was one of the administrative posts (formerly subdistricts) of Dili Municipality until it became a separate municipality with effect from 1 January 2022.

-Etymology
+Toponymy

-Atauro means 'goat' in the local language, and the island is also known as Kambing Island (Pulau Kambing) by the Indonesians (Kambing means 'goat' in Indonesian).
+Atauro means 'goat' in the local language, and the island is also known to Indonesians as Kambing Island (Pulau Kambing) (Kambing means 'goat' in Indonesian).

 The island was so named because of the large number of goats kept there.

 Geography

 Atauro lies 23.5 km north of Dili on mainland Timor, 21.5 km southwest of Wetar, Indonesia, 13.0 km southwest of Liran (off Wetar), and 38.0 km east of Alor, Indonesia.
 It is 22 km long, 5–10 km wide, and has an area of 150 km2.

 The island is administratively divided into five sucos, each surrounding a village: Biqueli and Beloi in the north, Macadade (formerly Anartutu) in the southwest, and Maquili and Vila Maumeta in the southeast.
 Vila Maumeta is the largest village.
 Other major communities include Pala, Uaroana, Arlo, Adara, and Berau.
 One bitumen road connects Vila Maumeta to Pala, and there are walking paths to the other villages on the island.
 During Indonesian rule, there was an airstrip north of Vila Maumeta, but now it is unusable by fixed-wing aircraft (IATA designation: AUT (WPAT)).

 At 999 m above sea level, Mount Manucoco is the island's highest point.
 The ocean strait between Atauro and Timor drops 3500 m below sea level; conversely, it is much shallower along the ridge leading to Wetar.
 Geologists from Melbourne University are working together with the East Timor Energy Minerals and Resources Directorate (EMRD) and the Polytechnical Institute of Dili to make the first geological map of the island, in part to improve the infrastructure of the island.

 The Berlin Nakroma, a gift from Germany, is a ferry that connects the island to the capital Dili; the trip takes about two hours.
 Dili can also be reached by fishermen's boats.
 Atauro is also being considered as a destination for eco-tourism, and its coral reefs are being discovered by scuba enthusiasts.

 Atauro is a small, unstable island with a rugged landscape, plagued by frequent landslides, as well as a shortage of fresh water, especially during the drier months.
 Freshwater springs are present approximately 2 km north of Berau, with minor reservoirs around Macadade and the eastern slopes of Mount Manucoco.
 Wells along the coast provide poor-quality water to most coastal townships.
 In 2004, Portugal funded a project to improve the availability of water and its distribution infrastructure, but a critical water shortage persists.